ERandrinopoulou/BayesianShrinkageJMmultiOutcomesParameterizations/README.md

 # BayesianShrinkageJMmultiOutcomesParameterizations
 ## Bayesian shrinkage approach for a joint model of longitudinal and survival outcomes assuming different association structures

-This repository includes the code for a Bayesian shrinkage approach that models multiple longitudinal (2 continuous and 1 binary) outcomes together with a time-to-event assuming different association structures (value, slope and area).
+This repository includes the code for a Bayesian joint model that allows a time-varying coefficient to link the longitudinal and the survival processes, using P-splines.

 Specifically:
+* "**Simulate**": includes the simulation of a dataset.
 * "**ModelJAGS**": includes the joint model for jags.
 * "**PrepareData**": includes the preparation of the data.
 * "**Fit**": includes the main code.
-Specifically, it loads the packages and the data, runs the functions, creates the model, runs the model in JAGS and saves the results.
+Specifically, it loads the packages, runs the simulated data, runs the code to prepare the data, creates the model, runs the model in JAGS and saves the results.

 How does it work:
 * Download all files and place them in one folder.